 The prestige associated with the color blue probably also contributed to why it’s typically associated with the Virgin Mary.
 She’s almost always shown wearing a blue dress or cloak.

 I learned this fun fact and many others about paint and colors in Philip Ball’s Bright Earth: Art and the Invention of Color.
-It was also mentioned in Ingrid Rowland and Noah Charney’s The Collector of Lives: Giorgio Vasari and the Invention of Art, which I’m reading now and you will hear more about very soon.
-Update 4/13/18: read about the book here.
+It was also mentioned in Ingrid Rowland and Noah Charney’s The Collector of Lives: Giorgio Vasari and the Invention of Art.
+You can read about the book here.